 Other than marketing with electronic means, PECR contains the privacy of communications networks’ or services customers but also the provisions related to the security of public electronic communications services.

-A few rules are applied to service providers.
+Service providers follow few rules.
 However, others apply to wider industry sectors.
-Such as, the directories provision impact only those organisations that desire to compile a telephone, fax or an email directory.
+Such as, the directories provision impact only those organizations that desire to compile a telephone, fax or an email directory.

 The simple answer to this is that the PECR stands for the Privacy and Electronic Communications (EC Directive) Regulations 2003.
 This is a part of the law under the UK legislation.
-It was proposed by the UK Parliament and then implemented as the European Directive 2002/58/EC, which is also known as the “ePrivacy Directive”.
+UK Parliament proposed it.
+European Directive 2002/58/EC, also known as the “ePrivacy Directive” implemented it.
 Seers offers AI-based PECR and GDPR audit tools to help companies become compliant with these regulations.

 If you are a member of any EU country or operating in the UK, then the PECR law applies to you.
 If your visitors or the data subjects that you collect data on are from the UK or Europe, then the PECR law will apply to you.